Trauma mechanism in ankle injuries

 When it is broken in two places, the ring is unstable and may dislocate.

-Now anyone can figger out, that an ankle is unstable when both the medial and the lateral malleoli are fractured.
+Now anyone can figure out, that an ankle is unstable when both the medial and the lateral malleoli are fractured.

 It becomes more problematic when there is a combination of a fracture and a ligamentous rupture, because the ligamentous rupture is not detectable on the X-ray.